MeiFagundes/PolarisAI/README.md

-# Project-POLARIS
+# Polaris-Core
-An English text interpreter built in C# with .NET Framework 4.6.1.
+An Personal Assistant Engine built with .NET CORE with Natural Language Processing abilities.
+This is the main core of the PA, it uses the Starlight Core for NLP cognition.